AlexFletcher/cancer-risk-biomarkers/README.md

 makeKMgraph.m - a helper function for creating the Kaplan-Meier curves, as well as the input data for the R script performing the log rank test.
 Note that in order for R to use this csv, the file must be manually modified to have the header "end_time" for column 1 and "quartile" for column 2.

 logrank_r_script.txt - contains the script that can be used with R Commander, when set to the appropriate directory containing the CSV file, when referenced to the correct file.
 Note that the CSV must have the appropriate headers of “end_time” for column 1 and “quartile” for column 2, that must be manually added, for this script to work.

+ADDITIONAL FILES:

+new_model2d_birth_death.m - a file similar to new_model2d.m which contains the basis of the Gillespie algorithm for the equivalent model, but with a birth death process instead.
+This file is to be used with summary_stats_birth_death.m ONLY.

+new_model2d_non_overlapping_bx.m - a file similar to new_model2d.m, which contains the basis of the Gillespie algorithm for the equivalent model, but with biopsies at the same timepoint that are chosen specifically to not overlap.
+Note that it must be always possible to choose biopsies in this manner, else the code will be stuck in an infinite loop.
+This is to be used with summary_stats_non_overlapping.m ONLY.
+Note that the weight matrix may have to be modified to account for a new size of biopsy which is possible in a non-overlapping setting.

+new_model2d_vary_probs.m - a file similar to new_model2d.m which contains the basis of the Gillespie algorithm for the equivalent model, but with two additional parameters that specify the probability of a positive or neutral mutation in the birth process.
+These are the two last parameters input.
+This file is to be used with summary_stats_vary_probs.m ONLY.